conda/ceps/cep-incremental-repodata.md

 `zchunk` is a compression format used in Fedora, implemented in C. It splits files into independently compressed chunks, transferring changed chunks on update.
 It is generic on bytes.
 The server does not have to keep a history of older versions.
-The web server should support multipart Range requests, not true of s3, probably OK for CDN.
+The web server should support multipart Range requests.
+(Not true of s3, but probably OK for CDN.)

 ## JSON Lines With Leading and Trailing Checksums